Máire Mhac an tSaoi: Literary career

+"I lived in that warmth for more than fifty years, carrying it around with me in my head until I woke a short time ago and found my world scattered to the wind, dispersed.
+It is too late for me to look for another habitat.
+It used to be said that the last native speaker of Cornish was a parrot and that he lived in Ringsend.
+I am that parrot.".

-She was elected to Aosdána in 1996, but resigned in 1997 after Francis Stuart was elevated to the position of Saoi.
+She was elected to Aosdána in 1996 but resigned in 1997 after Francis Stuart was elevated to the position of Saoi.
 Mhac an tSaoi had voted against Stuart because of his role as an Abwehr spy and in radio propaganda broadcasts from Nazi Germany aimed at neutral Ireland during World War II.

 Mhac an tSaoi had a lifelong passion for the Irish language, and was one of the leading authorities on Munster Irish.

-In 2001, Mhac an tSaoi published an award-winning novel A Bhean Óg Ón... about the relationship between the 17th-century County Kerry poet and Irish clan chief, and folk hero Piaras Feiritéar and Meg Russell, the woman for whom he wrote his greatest works of love poetry in the Irish language.
+In 2001, Mhac an tSaoi published an award-winning novel A Bhean Óg Ón... about the relationship between the 17th-century County Kerry poet and Irish clan chief, and folk hero Piaras Feiritéar and Meg Russell, the woman for whom he composed some of the greatest works of love poetry ever written in the Irish language.

-Her poem "Jack" and An Bhean Óg Ón both have featured on the Leaving Certificate Irish course, at both Higher and Ordinary Levels, from 2006 to 2010.
+Her poems "Jack" and An Bhean Óg Ón both featured on the Leaving Certificate Irish course, at both Higher and Ordinary Levels, from 2006 to 2010.

+Mhac an tSaoi's literary translation of Rainer Maria Rilke's Duino Elegies from Austrian German into the Irish language was published in 2013.